FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/password_management.md

     SEND part=server, idf= idf01, ruser=username01, rpasswd=password01

-In this case, username01/password01 is compared with what is defined in <span class="code">uconf: cft.server.authentication\_method</span>.
+In this case, username01/password01 is compared with what is defined in `uconf: cft.server.authentication_method`.

 ### Receiving a file from the server